-Bremen – Germany's greenest cityInvesting in Bremen
+Bremen – Germany's greenest cityQuality of life

-This makes Bremen the greenest city in Germany - with around 70 percent more green space per inhabitant than Hamburg or Berlin.
-The average figure for the biggest cities by population is a meagre 27.4 square metres.
-In comparison with other cities, Bremen offers more space and more opportunities to get some fresh air, clear your head and enjoy the weather.
+This makes Bremen the greenest major city in Germany - with around 70 to 100 percent more recreational areas per inhabitant compared to Hamburg or Berlin.
+The average among the most populous cities is just 37.7 square metres.
+So compared to other cities, Bremen offers a lot of space and more opportunities to get some fresh air, clear your head and enjoy the weather.

 Water is your constant companion in Bremen